Last updated: 15 January, 2025.

 Over the last few years, the digital ads ecosystem has been evolving significantly since multiple regulations on users’ data have been enforced.
 The General Data Protection Regulation (GDPR) and ePrivacy Directive (the Cookie Law) influenced tremendously businesses that offer goods and services online to users in the European Economic Area (EEA), which have been required to prove a legal basis for the processing of personal data and get user consent for collecting their data.

-The new Digital Markets Act (DMA), also known as Regulation 2022/1925, was approved in 2023 and will come into force in March 2024.
-DMA introduces various requirements to Google and other big companies, nominated as gatekeepers, in particular stating that the gatekeepers will be responsible for collecting the user consent.
+The new Digital Markets Act (DMA), also known as Regulation 2022/1925, came into force on 1 November 2022 and became applicable on 2 May 2023.
+DMA introduced various requirements to Google and other big companies, nominated as gatekeepers, in particular stating that the gatekeepers are responsible for collecting user consent.
+The designated gatekeepers had to comply with the DMA until March 2024.

 So, what is Google Consent Mode, Google Consent Mode v2, and how to implement it correctly?